greg-raven/Uncommon-Sense/_posts/2015-03-09-self-defense.md

 tag: 'St. Augustine'
 ---

-Though defensive violence will always be ‘a sad necessity’ in the eyes of men of principle, it would be still more unfortunate if wrongdoers should dominate just men.
+Though defensive violence will always be 'a sad necessity' in the eyes of men of principle, it would be still more unfortunate if wrongdoers should dominate just men.